-Since 1984, Fraternities and Sororities have served as fundamental elements of Tarleton State University student life.
-Tarleton is home to 17 national and local Greek organizations, making the Greek community the largest membership-based community on campus.
-Greeks contribute largely to the campus while only numbering about 10% of the total student population at Tarleton.
+Since 1984, Fraternities and Sororities have served as fundamental elements of Tarleton State University student affairs.
+Tarleton is home to 15 national and local Greek organizations, making the Greek community the largest membership-based community on campus.
+Greeks contribute largely to the campus while only numbering about 12% of the total student population at Tarleton.
 These small groups of students are a major factor in the daily and future operations of Tarleton State University.

 One of the most enjoyable parts of joining a fraternity or sorority involves making new friends and forming bonds that will last long after college.
 Brotherhood and sisterhood means more than wearing Greek letters and attending meetings.
 It is a feeling and sense of belonging.
 It is the feeling of being yourself and being respected for your individuality.
 Sisterhood is the making of friendships that will last a lifetime.
 It is the feeling of knowing you can count on your brothers or sisters in good times and in challenging times.

 Scholarship, academics and grades are the mainstays of college life.
 Sororities were originally founded to enhance and enrich the educational process, and with this tradition we continue to value education as one of our main priorities.
 All Greek organizations have a minimum GPA requirement as well as mandatory study hours to be completed every week as well as tutoring each other in classes.

 Greeks all over the country volunteer more than 10 million hours annually.
 This makes the Greek system the largest volunteer network in the country.
 All fraternities and sororities have philanthropies that they raise money for and also perform work for.
 These range from Muscular Dystrophy Association to the Stephenville Foster Home.